srikumar25/yapp/README.md

 # UVM

-Yapp Project : Lab01
+Yapp Project : Lab04
 ---------------------
-Contains only yapp package's initial sequence item and environment and it's being tested by creating an instance of env in yapp_basic_testcase.
+Contains yapp,hbus active UVC on the master side and channels 0,1 & 2 reactive UVC on the slave side.

 To test the Yapp UVC created,Yapp_basic_testcase is being invoked in top file and the sequence item has been randomized and its content printed.
-Basic hierarchy checked in this lab is :

-TB_Top -> Yapp_Testcase -> Yapp_Env -> Yapp_sequence

-Sequence and driver for Yapp UVC have not been created yet.
-Other UVCs such as HBUS UVC and Channel's reactive UVCs will be constructed in the upcoming Labs.
+Currently all the different channels are being tested by writing to the different channel interfaces through addresses.
+Currently all the writes which are being sent from the input side are being tapped through the output interface of different channels and they're checked for validity through the scoreboard.